ChitreshN/camelCoin/README.md

 ### Deferred to later

-* The peer to peer server requires a us to open a client side connection, which even after multiple attempts I'm unable to figure out how
+* The peer to peer server requires us to open a client side connection, which even after multiple attempts I'm unable to figure out how